refractionPOINT/python-limacharlie/README.md

 It supports a `task`, `tag`, `untag` and `getTags` functions.
 This is the main way to interact with a specific sensor.

+#### Hunter
+This is a parent class to inherit from to construct complex automation flows that include both interaction with limacharlie.io, sensors as well as response events from those sensors.

 ### Command Line Usage
 #### Firehose
 `python -m limacharlie.Firehose c82e5c17-d519-4ef5-a4ac-caa4a95d31ca 1.2.3.4:9424 event -n firehose_test -t fh_test`